howtographql/howtographql/content/frontend/angular-apollo/3-mutations-creating-links.md

 </Instruction>

-Let's take close look again to understand what's going on:
+Let's retake a close look to understand what's going on:

 1. You first create the typescript constant called `CREATE_LINK_MUTATION ` that stores the mutation.
 2. Now you define the actual GraphQL mutation.
-It takes two arguments, `url` and `description`, that you'll have to provide when calling the mutation.
+It takes two arguments, `URL` and `description`, that you'll have to provide when calling the mutation.
-3. You declare also the response interface of `CreateLinkMutationResponse`
+3. You also declare the response interface of `CreateLinkMutationResponse`

 <Instruction>